sc68cal/openstack-networking-guide/scenario-legacy-lb/scenario-legacy-lb.md

 #### Packet flow

+Although the diagram shows both VXLAN and VLAN tenant networks, the packet flow only considers one active VXLAN tenant network.
+The unlabeled components in the diagram exist to enhance visualization of the architecture.

 The following steps involve the network node.
-FIXME

-1. The external interface forwards the packet to the Open vSwitch external bridge `br-ex`.
+1. The physical external interface forwards the packet to the external bridge `qbr`.

-1. For VLAN tenant networks:

-  1. The Open vSwitch external bridge `br-ex` forwards the packet to the Open vSwitch integration bridge `br-int`.

-  1. The Open vSwitch integration bridge forwards the packet to the `qg` interface (1) in the router namespace `qrouter`.
-The `qg` interface contains the instance 1 floating IP address *F1*.
+1. The external bridge `qbr` forwards the packet to the `qg` interface (1) in the router namespace `qrouter`.
+The `qg` interface contains the instance floating IP address *F1*.

+1. The *iptables* service (2) performs DNAT on the packet using the `qr` interface (3) as the source IP address.
+The `qr` interface contains the tenant network 1 gateway IP address *TR1*.

 1. For VXLAN tenant networks:

-  1. The Open vSwitch external bridge `br-ex` forwards the packet to the `qg` interface (1) in the router namespace `qrouter`.
+  1. The router namespace `qrouter` forwards the packet to the tunnel bridge `qbr`.

-1. The *iptables* service (2) performs DNAT on the packet using the `qr` interface (3) as the source IP address.
-The `qr` interface contains the tenant network 1 router interface IP address *TR1*.
+  1. The tunnel bridge `qbr` forwards the packet to the logical tunnel interface `vxlan-sid` (4) where *sid* contains the tenant network segmentation ID.

-1. The router namespace `qrouter` forwards the packet to the Open vSwitch integration bridge `br-int`.
+  1. The physical tunnel interface forwards the packet to compute node 1.

-1. The Open vSwitch integration bridge `br-int` adds the internal tag for tenant network 1.

 1. For VLAN tenant networks:

-  1. The Open vSwitch integration bridge `br-int` replaces the internal tag with the actual VLAN tag of tenant network 1.
+  1. The router namespace `qrouter` forwards the packet to the VLAN bridge `qbr`.

-  1. The Open vSwitch integration bridge `br-int` forwards the packet to the Open vSwitch VLAN bridge `br-vlan`.
+  1. The VLAN bridge `qbr` forwards the packet to the logical VLAN interface `device.sid` where *device* references the underlying physical VLAN interface and *sid* contains the tenant network segmentation ID.

-  1. The Open vSwitch VLAN bridge `br-vlan` forwards the packet to the compute node via the VLAN interface.
+  1. The physical VLAN interface forwards the packet to compute node 1.

+The following steps involve compute node 1.

 1. For VXLAN tenant networks:

-  1. The Open vSwitch integration bridge `br-int` forwards the packet to the Open vSwitch tunnel bridge `br-tun`.
+  1. The physical tunnel interface forwards the packet to the logical tunnel interface `vxlan-sid` (5) where *sid* contains the tenant network segmentation ID.

-  1. The Open vSwitch tunnel bridge `br-tun` wraps the packet in a VXLAN or GRE tunnel and adds a tag to identify tenant network 1.
+  1. The logical tunnel interface `vxlan-sid` forwards the packet to the tunnel bridge `qbr`.

+  1. Security group rules (6) on the tunnel bridge `qbr` handle firewalling and state tracking for the packet.

-  1. The Open vSwitch tunnel bridge `br-tun` forwards the packet to the compute node via the tunnel interface.
+  1. The tunnel bridge `qbr` forwards the packet to the `tap` interface (7) on instance 1.

-The following steps involve compute node 1.

 1. For VLAN tenant networks:

-  1. The VLAN interface forwards the packet to the Open vSwitch VLAN bridge `br-vlan`.
+  1. The physical VLAN interface forwards the packet to the logical VLAN interface `device.sid` where *device* references the underlying physical VLAN interface and *sid* contains the tenant network segmentation ID.

-  1. The Open vSwitch VLAN bridge `br-vlan` forwards the packet to the Open vSwitch integration bridge `br-int`.

-  1. The Open vSwitch VLAN bridge `br-vlan` replaces the actual VLAN tag of tenant network 1 with the internal tag.

-1. For VXLAN tenant networks:

-  1. The tunnel interface forwards the packet to the Open vSwitch tunnel bridge `br-tun`.

-  1. The Open vSwitch tunnel bridge `br-tun` unwraps the packet and adds the internal tag for tenant network 1.

-  1. The Open vSwitch tunnel bridge `br-tun` forwards the packet to the Open vSwitch integration bridge `br-int`.

-1. The Open vSwitch integration bridge `br-int` forwards the packet to the Linux bridge `qbr`.
+  1. The logical VLAN interface `device.sid` forwards the packet to the VLAN bridge `qbr`.

-1. Security group rules (4) on the Linux bridge `qbr` handle firewalling and state tracking for the packet.
+  1. Security group rules on the VLAN bridge `qbr` handle firewalling and state tracking for the packet.

-1. The Linux bridge `qbr` forwards the packet to the `tap` interface (5) on instance 1.
+  1. The VLAN bridge `qbr` forwards the packet to the `tap` interface on instance 1.

 Note: Return traffic follows similar steps in reverse.